 - Click in the worksheet window and edit or delete the point from the worksheet.

-Method 2: Blank the grid outside the boundary, and identify the points that fall in the blanked areas with Grid Residuals
+Method 2: Assign NoData to the grid outside the boundary, and identify the points that fall in the blanked areas with Grid Residuals

 This method is good if there are a large number of data points outside the boundary, or if you are using Surfer 8 or previous.
-It involves using Residuals on a blanked grid to create a new data file.
-The data points that lie in the NoData (or blanked) regions (outside the polygon) are easy to identify in the new data file.
+You will need to grid your data and add a map layer from the grid to your map to do this.
+It involves using Residuals on a grid with NoData values to create a new data file.
+The data points that lie in the NoData regions (i.e. outside the polygon) are easy to identify in the new data file.

 The steps are: